 - Preheat oven to 400°F; line baking sheet with parchment paper

-- In a small bowl, combine olive oil and seasonings2-3 tablespoons olive oil, ¼ teaspoon thyme, ground, 1 teaspoon garlic powder, ½ teaspoon salt, ½ teaspoon black pepper
+- In a small bowl, combine olive oil and dry seasonings; set aside2-3 tablespoons olive oil, ¼ teaspoon thyme, ground, 1 teaspoon garlic powder, ½ teaspoon salt, ½ teaspoon black pepper

 - Cut cauliflower into quarters; then pull or cut florets and place in large mixing bowl1 large cauliflower

-- Add chopped onion and olive oil mixture to cauliflower; toss till well-coated; place on prepared baking sheet; bake @400°F for 20 minutes1 cup yellow onion, chopped
+- Add chopped onion and olive oil mixture to cauliflower; toss till well-coated; place on prepared baking sheet; bake @400°F for 20 minutes1 cup chopped yellow onion

 - Place cooked cauliflower and onions in food processor; add sour cream; pulse till semi-smooth⅓ cup sour cream

-- Cut Challah bread in half lengthwise; add cauliflower spread to bottom half of loaf1 loaf Challah bread
+- Cut Challah or Brioche bread in half lengthwise; add cauliflower spread to bottom half of loaf1 loaf Challah bread

 - Top with shredded cheese; place top of Challah bread on cheese; wrap in foil and bake another 10-minutes or until cheese is fully melted7 ounces Comte or Gruyere cheese